AV Fryburgia: History

-In the early years of the 20th century, fraternity life in Europe became more and more time consuming.
-Fraternity students had to be present at a large number of festivities such as balls, kneipen and kommerse.
+In the early years of the 20th century, fraternity life in Europe became more and more time-consuming.
+Fraternity students had to be present at a large number of festivities such as balls, kneipen, and kommerse.
 This cost time and money which the students would have needed for their studies – idle semesters with no actual study success were common.
 The very strict rules and the obligation to consume alcohol in these fraternities made it even more difficult to follow a meaningful daily routine at university and the reputation of the students was very bad.
-Because of these reasons, some of the members of the AKV Alemannia – another still existing fraternity in Fribourg – decided in 1918 to separate and to found a new fraternity, the AV Fryburgia.
+Because of these reasons, some of the members of the AKV Alemannia – another still existing fraternity in Fribourg – decided in 1918 to separate and found a new fraternity, the AV Fryburgia.

 The AV Fryburgia was therewith the second “reform” fraternity in Switzerland, following AV Berchtoldia (in Bern) and followed by AV Welfen (in Zurich) and AV Froburger (in Basel).
-The goals of these fraternities were to concentrate more on science, religion and social responsibility.
-Some old fraternity traditions who were seen as superfluous were abandoned, others maintained.
+The goals of these fraternities were to concentrate more on science, religion, and social responsibility.
+Some old fraternity traditions that were seen as superfluous were abandoned, while others were maintained.
 The infamous “trinkzwang” – forced drinking – was abandoned.

-The importance of the fraternity grew and until the 1970s it was one of the big and dominant fraternities in Fribourg and in the Swiss Student Society.
+The importance of the fraternity grew and until the 1970s it was one of the big and dominant fraternities in Fribourg and the Swiss Student Society.
 It only suffered – as did all other fraternities in Switzerland – during World War II when large numbers of students were drafted for military service.
-Around the war years some members separated from AV Fryburgia in order to form new fraternities, the AV Staufer in 1937 and the CA Rezia in 1957.
-Unlike the separation from the AKV Alemannia, these fraternities separated in good terms.
+Around the war years, some members separated from AV Fryburgia to form new fraternities, the AV Staufer in 1937 and the CA Rezia in 1957.
+Unlike the separation from the AKV Alemannia, these fraternities separated on good terms.

-During the 1980, the AV Fryburgia became the first and only fraternity in Switzerland to have two members of the Swiss Federal Council at the same time, Kurt Furgler and Hans Hürlimann.
+During 1980, the AV Fryburgia became the first and only fraternity in Switzerland to have two members of the Swiss Federal Council at the same time, Kurt Furgler and Hans Hürlimann.

-Today the fraternity still occasionally opposes to the conservative mainstream inside the SSS.
+Today the fraternity still occasionally opposes the conservative mainstream inside the SSS.
 In autumn 2010 it declined a communiqué of the Council of the SSS in which the latter objected to the so-called scholarship initiative of the VSS-UNES-USU and is now a partnership organization of the initiative, which is demanding a popular vote in Switzerland on the scholarship policy of Switzerland.

-Basic principles and identification
+Basic principles

 Basic principles

 AV Fryburgia is part of the so-called “reform”.
 Although it does have certain drinking traditions, there is no mandatory drinking.
 The activities of the fraternity shall be limited to a reasonable amount.
-The centre of fraternity life is the weekly Stammtisch (“regular’s table”) which is a mandatory event for the members.
+The center of fraternity life is the weekly Stammtisch (“regular’s table”) which is a mandatory event for the members.
 Quick and successful accomplishment of the studies is promoted, as well as sports.

 The fraternity bears colors and rejects the tradition of student fencing as being inconsistent with Christian ideas as well as pomposity such as the use of horses on parades (i.e. the Corpus Christi procession).